-The panel will be supported by the Associate Director of Projects and Services or other delegated member of staff, who will provide a private online discussion space, collate evidence, and administer the complaint.
+The panel will be supported by the Head of People or other delegated member of staff, who will provide a private online discussion space, collate evidence and administer the complaint.

-The individual who is the subject of the complaint will have the right to reply, and will be given ten working days to submit their response and any evidence to the panel.
+The individual who is the subject of the complaint will have the right to reply and will be given 10 working days to submit their response and any evidence to the panel.
 They will be given the full text of the complaint against them to allow them the chance to respond.
-Details of the complainant and the subject of the complaint are confidential to the panel.
+Details of the complainant and the person complained about are confidential to the panel.

 The panel will aim to meet within 15 days of the acknowledgement email, so they can discuss all evidence provided to them.
-They will either uphold, partially uphold or not uphold your complaint.
+They will either uphold, partially uphold, or not uphold your complaint.
 Decisions will be based on the majority view within the group based on evidence available.
 Within their response, the panel will also make recommendations for resolutions and sanctions along with a suggested timeline for these to be actioned.
 You will receive a full report in response to your complaint within 28 working days.

-The panel can impose sanctions up to and including temporary removal from the Association.
+The panel can impose sanctions up to and including temporary removal from Open SU.
 Any permanent removal must be approved by the Board of Trustees.